kjgaulton/BIOM200/README.md

 The goal of this exercise is to identify potential pathogenic variants from human exome sequencing.

-- Copy human exome VCF hu82436A.vcf.gz and index hu82436A.vcf.gz.tbi into your home directory from /oasis/tscc/scratch/kgaulton/

 - Download VCFanno in order to functionally annotate variants Either download executable directly: